Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Hypothesis testing under one-way LOCC POVMs

 where $T'_n$ is a global POVM element.
-On the other hand for an arbitrary global POVM element $T'_n$, the above $T_n$ is a one-way LOCC POVM element.
-For such a POVM element $T_n$, $\alpha_n(T_n)$ and $\beta_n(T_n)$ can be written as
+On the other hand, for an arbitrary global POVM element $T'_n$, the above $T_n$ is a one-way LOCC POVM element.
+For such a POVM element $T_n$, the error probabilities $\alpha_n(T_n)$ and $\beta_n(T_n)$, defined by Eqs.~(\ref{eq def type 1 error}) and (\ref{eq def type 2 error}), respectively, can be written as